Binary Search Tree vs Binary Tree

 π§ Analogy / Short Story

-- π Use Cases: BSTs are best for situations where quick, ordered access or dynamic searching is required.
+. - π When to Use: Perfect for scenarios where you need quick, ordered access or dynamic searching.

 π» Real Code Example